German finance ministry notes possible ECB review of Deutsche shareholders, declines further comment

 1 Min Read

-BERLIN (Reuters) - The German finance ministry has taken notice of reports that the European Central Bank was considering a review of Deutsche Bank's (DBKGn.DE) two largest shareholders, a spokeswoman said on Monday, declining further comment.
+BERLIN, July 17 (Reuters) - The German finance ministry has taken notice of reports that the European Central Bank was considering a review of Deutsche Bank's two largest shareholders, a spokeswoman said on Monday, declining further comment.

-A regulatory source told Reuters that the ECB, Europe's top banking regulator, may launch a so-called ownership control procedure to scrutinize both Qatar's royal family and China's HNA (0521.HK), which each own just under 10 percent of the shares of Germany's flagship lender.
+A regulatory source told Reuters that the ECB, Europe's top banking regulator, may launch a so-called ownership control procedure to scrutinize both Qatar's royal family and China's HNA, which each own just under 10 percent of the shares of Germany's flagship lender.